ThomasFeher/armadillo/README.txt

   and tell your compiler to use that location for header files (in addition to the locations it uses already).
   Alternatively, you can use the "include" folder directly.

 * Step 2:
   Modify "include/armadillo_bits/config.hpp" to indicate which libraries are currently available on your system.
-  For example, if you have LAPACK and BLAS present, uncomment the following lines:
+  For example, if you have LAPACK and BLAS (or OpenBLAS) present, uncomment the following lines:

   #define ARMA_USE_LAPACK
   #define ARMA_USE_BLAS

 * Step 3:
   If you have LAPACK and/or BLAS present, configure your compiler to link with these libraries.